sallyblockchain/mining-lego-data/README.md

 # mining-lego-data
-Repo for Master Thesis
+Repository for Master Thesis - "Mining LEGO Data Sets to Support LEGO Design"
 Will update more soon...

+© Xiaodan Zhang 2015 All Rights reserved.